BharathBarry99/Driver-Drowsiness-Detection-using-CNN/README.md

 # Driver Drowsiness Detection using CNN
- With the help of OpenCV,tensorflow and keras ,i created a model that can detect if the driver is drowsy on not and prevent him from facing unexpected accidents.
+ With the help of OpenCV,tensorflow and keras ,i created a model that can detect if the driver is drowsy on not and alert him with a rooster sound whenever he feels drowsy.

 The dataset used is in the folder "IMAGES"